VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 CMake doesn't actually do that.

-Because CMake is a __Meta build system__ and those take the same sort of input and, instead, generate instructions for those build systems, which you may then call to get your stuff built.
+Because CMake is a __Meta build system__ and those take the same sort of input and, instead, generate instructions for those plain old build systems, which you may then call to get your stuff built.

 So CMake won't call `/usr/bin/clang` or `cl.exe`, instead it will generate the appropriate build files and call `/usr/bin/make` or `nmake.exe` which then will